KuCoin Shares (KCS) Trading 19.9% Higher Over Last Week

-KuCoin Shares (CURRENCY:KCS) traded down 1.2% against the dollar during the twenty-four hour period ending at 9:00 AM Eastern on September 13th.
-In the last seven days, KuCoin Shares has traded up 19.9% against the dollar.
-One KuCoin Shares coin can now be purchased for about $1.17 or 0.00002994 BTC on major cryptocurrency exchanges.
-KuCoin Shares has a total market cap of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
+KuCoin Shares (CURRENCY:KCS) traded down 1.2% against the US dollar during the 1-day period ending at 19:00 PM ET on September 17th.
+One KuCoin Shares coin can currently be bought for $1.17 or 0.00002994 BTC on major exchanges.
+KuCoin Shares has a total market capitalization of $93.73 million and $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
+Over the last seven days, KuCoin Shares has traded up 19.9% against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.